 In 1985, McNab signed as a free agent with the New Jersey Devils where his father Max was General Manager.
 McNab played his final two seasons with the Devils, lighting the lamp 19 times in 1985-86 while scoring 43 points in 71 games and finished his career in 1986-87 with 8 goals and 20 points in 46 games.
 Over a fine career, McNab scored 363 goals and 813 points in 954 NHL games.
 After his playing days ended, McNab embarked on a successful career as a color analyst calling several seasons of New Jersey Devils and Colorado Avalanche games.

-This Gerry Cosby knit jersey was worn by McNab during the Devils' thrilling 1985-86 season where the team again fell short of the post-season play.
+This Gerry Cosby knit jersey was worn by McNab during the Devils thrilling 1985-86 season where the team again fell short of post-season play.
 It was acquired in an auction from the holdings of the San Diego Sports Museum when it closed its doors in 2017.
-McNab lived in San Diego in his teens while his father, Max McNab, was coaching the Western Hockey League's San Diego Gulls.
+McNab lived in San Diego in his teens while his father was coaching the Western Hockey League's San Diego Gulls.
 The white home jersey has the Devils logo, name and numbers in green and red tackle twill.
-The v-neck collar has been modified for additional freedom.
 A CCM patch is sewn on the bottom left of the tail and the garment retains its original fight strap.
 The jersey shows heavy game use with numerous team repairs and stick marks found throughout.
 Stains and abrasions from contact are evident and the tackle twill is somewhat faded from repeated washings and shows some puckering.
 The jersey came with a signed letter of provenance from the San Diego Hall of Champions.